RexOps/repositorio/README.md

-## repo-mirror - A tool to mirror linux repositories.
+## repositorio - A tool to mirror and administrate linux repositories.

-repo-mirror is a tool to mirror linux repositories and to tag them.
+repositorio is a tool to mirror and administrate linux repositories and to tag them.

 ### Supported Repositories

-Currently repo-mirror is in early development stage.
+Currently repositorio is in early development stage.
 Right now only *yum* repositories are supported.

 ### Configuration

-To configure repo-mirror create a configuration file */etc/rex/repo-mirror.conf*.
+To configure repositorio create a configuration file */etc/rex/repositorio.conf*.

 ```
 RepositoryRoot = /data/repositories